Desmond Askew

-He has appeared in episodic television on series such as Grange Hill from 1991 to 1994 portraying Richard, Las Vegas, Charmed, the short-lived Then Came You, as the recurring character Brody Davis on Roswell, and the titular adaptation of the 1987 children's series Simon and the Witch.
+He has appeared in episodic television on series such as Grange Hill from 1991 to 1994 portraying Richard Hare, Las Vegas, Charmed, the short-lived Then Came You, as the recurring character Brody Davis on Roswell, and the titular adaptation of the 1987 children's series Simon and the Witch.
 He also voiced many minor characters (including Jowan and Chanter Devons) in the 2009 video game Dragon Age Origins.
 He has recently voiced as CIA Nerd in Call of Duty: Black Ops II.

 Askew studied at the Sylvia Young Theatre School.
 He stars in the 2009 comedy Winston: An Informal Guide to Etiquette.